-Beginning with FY 2010 Income Limits published on May 14, 2010, HUD eliminated its long standing "hold harmless" policy1 but limited all annual decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income (MFI).
-HUD has maintained these limits to increases and decreases in income limits for FY 2017.
-For FY 2017 income limits, the national MFI for the United States for FY 2017 is \$68,000, an increase of 3.5 percent compared to the national MFI for FY 2016.
-Twice this change is greater than five percent, so this higher value is used as the cap on increases, or seven percent.
+Since FY 20101 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median income.
+HUD has maintained these limits to increases and decreases in income limits for FY 2018.
+The national median income for the United States for FY 2018 is \$71,900, an increase of 5.7 percent compared with the national median income in FY 2017.
+Twice this change is greater than five percent, so this higher value is used as the cap on increases, or almost 11.5 percent.

-HUD Section 8 Income Limits begin with the production of MFI estimates.
-HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing MFI estimates, which means that income estimates are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-There were no additional changes to the geographic area definitions from the many changes incorporated in the FY 2016 Medians.
-HUD Section 8 Income Limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.
+HUD Section 8 Income Limits begin with the calculation of medians.
+HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing medians, which means that median incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
+There were no changes to the geographic area definitions used last year in the calculation of the FY 2017 median incomes.
+HUD income limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.

-1 HUD's "hold harmless" policy maintained Section 8 income limits for certain areas at previously published levels when reductions would otherwise have resulted from changes in median family income estimates, housing cost adjustment data, MFI update methodology, income limit methodology, or metropolitan area definitions.
+1 Prior to FY 2010, HUD maintained a "hold harmless" policy, whereby Section 8 income limits for certain areas were held at previously published levels when reductions would otherwise have resulted from changes in housing cost, median income, or income limit methodologies, or changes in metropolitan area definitions.

-The 2010-2014, 5-year American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) income data are the basis of FY 2016 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
-The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS data forward from mid-2014 to the mid-point of the fiscal year, April 2017.
+The 2015 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) median family income data (as opposed to household income data) are the basis of FY 2018 Income Limits for all areas of geography, except for the U.S. Virgin Islands and the Pacific Islands.
+The Consumer Price Index forecast published by the Congressional Budget Office (CBO) is used to bring the ACS and PRCS data forward from mid-2015 to the mid-point of the fiscal year, April 2018.
 The median incomes and income limits in the U.S. Virgin Islands and the Pacific Islands (Guam, American Samoa and the Northern Marianas) are based on 2010 Decennial Census data which is the most current information available.
-The decennial data used for the U.S. Virgin Islands and the Pacific Islands is trended forward using the change in national MFI between 1999 (which is the year of the income in the decennial census) and the MFI for FY 2017.
+The decennial data used for the U.S. Virgin Islands and the Pacific Islands and the Pacific Islands is trended forward using the change in national median incomes between 1999 (which is the year of the income in the decennial census) and 2015, (from the ACS).
+The same CBO forecast is then applied from mid-2015 to the mid-point of the fiscal year, April 2018.

-The income limits are based on HUD estimates of MFI for FY 2017.
 The income limits used for the Section 236 program are currently the same as the Public Housing/Section 8 Low-Income Limits, which are defined by Section 3(b)(2) of the United States Housing Act of 1937.
-These income limits are normally set at 80 percent of area MFI for a 4-person family, and adjusted for family size and unusually high or low housing costs.
-There are, however, situations where they are adjusted upward or downward.
+These income limits are normally set at 80 percent of area median income for a 4-person family, adjusted for family size and adjusted for unusually high or low housing costs.
+There are, however, situations where they are additional upward or downward adjustments.